-Field training can be completed in the fall, winter, spring or summer semesters.
+Field training can be completed in the fall, winter, spring, or summer semesters.

-Assistant Director, MPH Training
+MPH Training Coordinator

-Field Training Site Mentor
+Field Training Site Supervisor

 An international student on an F-1 visa must obtain authorization through International Student and Scholar Services (ISSS) to complete the field training component of the MPH Program.
 Ask your faculty advisor to submit a recommendation letter to ISSS to apply for this authorization immediately after your field training site has been finalized.
 View sample academic advisor recommendation letter.
 Please refer to Curricular Practical Training (CPT) for more information.

 You may complete your field training experience through the Office of Global Health Initiatives.
 The mission of the Office of Global Health Initiatives is to identify, engage in and advance innovative and sustainable solutions to significant global health problems.